steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/Index.md

 >
 >Plug-in developers should use these functions instead of using platform functions to get the instance handle.

-Here a example when using def/exp files instead of SMTG_EXPORT_SYMBOL:
+Here an example when using def/exp files instead of SMTG_EXPORT_SYMBOL:

 **winexport.def file on Windows**